Downgrade 4.2 Sharded Cluster to 4.0

 Considerations

-Starting in MongoDB 4.2, change streams are available regardless of the "majority"
+Starting in MongoDB 4.2, change streams are available regardless of the "majority" read concern support; that is, read concern majority support can be either enabled (default) or disabled to use change streams.

-In MongoDB 4.0 and earlier, change streams are available only if "majority"
+In MongoDB 4.0 and earlier, change streams are available only if "majority" read concern support is enabled (default).

-Once you downgrade to 4.0-series, change streams will be disabled if you have disabled read concern "majority"
+Once you downgrade to 4.0-series, change streams will be disabled if you have disabled read concern "majority".

 Create Backup